Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Introduction

 When reducing a nonlinear FOM, the CPU cost of evaluating a ROM is often not significantly decreased, despite the lower differential order \cite{Rathinam.2003}.
-Thus, to achieve a reduction in computational costs, an additional consecutive hyperreduction step is performed \cite{Hahn.2002b, Ryckelynck.2009}, which reduces the arithmetic complexity (FLOPS).
-Hyperreduction is achieved by applying supervised approximation techniques to replace expensive terms by, e.g., piecewise linear functions \cite{Barrault.2004, Rewienski.2006}, polynomials \cite{Bos.2004, Nguyen.2008, Chaturantabut.2010}, sparse regression models \cite{SINDy}, or artificial neural networks (ANNs) \cite{Shvartsman.2000,Hahn.2002b}.
+Thus, to achieve a reduction in computational costs, an additional consecutive hyperreduction step is performed \cite{Hahn.2002b,Ryckelynck.2009}, which reduces the arithmetic complexity{, \ie, floating point operations per model call}.
+Hyperreduction is achieved by applying supervised approximation techniques to replace expensive terms by, {\eg}, piecewise linear functions \cite{Barrault.2004,Rewienski.2006}, polynomials \cite{Bos.2004,Nguyen.2008,Chaturantabut.2010}, sparse regression models \cite{SINDy}, or artificial neural networks \abk{ANNs} \cite{Shvartsman.2000,Hahn.2002b}.
 In some cases, semi-empirical shortcut methods are an alternative to eliminate steady-state equations of a ROM \cite{Diwekar.1994}.
 Further, hyperreduction methods may also be implemented in an adaptive fashion \cite{Hedengren.2005,Luthje.2021}.
-In case of a differential-algebraic ROM, hyperreduction automatically eliminates algebraic equations, so a prior reduction of algebraic variables \cite{Lee.1991, Sun.2005} is often not required.
+In case of a differential-algebraic ROM, hyperreduction automatically eliminates algebraic equations, so a prior reduction of algebraic variables \cite{Lee.1991,Sun.2005} is often not required.
 Combining data-driven and mechanistic elements, the resulting ROM can be considered a hybrid model.
 Hyperreduction drives the ROM further towards a black-box model but is essential for real-time capability.
 The overall model reduction process thus typically involves the two ingredients (i) MOR and (ii) hyperreduction.

-Although non-intrusive reduction methods do not operate on the FOM equations, these methods are still based on state information (and sometimes also on time derivative data).
-Conversely, the identification of a black-box model from input-output data does not involve any state data and thus lacks the information carried by the states.
-In particular, state information turn out to be highly valuable for many systems, where input-output system identification may struggle to extract sensible latent information \cite{Schulze.2022a}.
+Although non-intrusive reduction methods do not operate on the FOM equations, these methods are still based on {FOM} state information (and sometimes also on time derivative data).
+Conversely, the identification of a {low-order} black-box model from input-output data {(\eg, using subspace identification \cite{Qin.2006}, Loewener framework \cite{Mayo.2007,Peherstorfer.2017}, or AAA algorithm \cite{Nakatsukasa.2018,Rodriguez.2023,Bradde.2025})} does not involve {the original FOM} state{s} and thus lacks the {full} information carried by the {FOM} states.
+In particular, {FOM} state information turn{s} out to be highly valuable {in some} {MOR problems}, where input-output system identification may {fail} to extract sensible latent information \cite{Schulze.2022a}.